lauraikon/IKON-documentation/user-guide  /webapp-guide.md

    ![select language](../select_language.png)

 3. **Enter a Word**
-   Start typing a word.
+   Start typing a word in the input field.
 The system will display matching icons based on your input.

-It is not available a full list of our icons to consult.
+   A complete list of available icons is not currently accessible.

 ![select a word](../select_word.png)

 > [!IMPORTANT]